Amy Schumer Reveals The Gender Of First Baby With Chris Fischer

 She also added sarcastic hashtags reading “#soblessed” and “#hatemondaysloveweekendstho.”

-In November, Schumer was in the hospital for hyperemesis gravidarum, which is a form of morning sickness that was experienced by Ayesha Curry, as well as Kate Middleton for every one of her pregnancies.
+In November, Schumer was in the hospital for hyperemesis gravidarum, which is a form of morning sickness that was experienced by Ayesha Curry as well as Kate Middleton for every one of her pregnancies.

 Schumer is seemingly still battling the condition even though she is currently in her third trimester.

-Her pregnancy message to fans appears to be referencing the wildly circulating rumors that the star had given birth ahead of her announcement.
+Her pregnancy message to fans appears to be referencing the wildly circulating rumors that she had given birth ahead of her announcement.

-Schumer displayed a photo of a book she was presently reading entitled Cribsheet by author Emily Oster on April 22.
+Schumer displayed a photo of a book she was reading entitled Cribsheet by author Emily Oster on April 22.

 View this post on Instagram